realm/SwiftLint/README.md

 You can also build from source by cloning this project and running `git submodule update --init --recursive; make install` (Xcode 10.0 or later).

+### Known Installation Issues On MacOS Before 10.14.4

+Starting with [SwiftLint 0.32.0](https://github.com/realm/SwiftLint/releases/tag/0.32.0), if you get an error similar to `dyld: Symbol not found: _$s11SubSequenceSlTl` when running SwiftLint, you'll need to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998).

+Alternatively, you can:

+* Update to macOS 10.14.4 or later
+* Install Xcode 10.2 or later at `/Applications/Xcode.app`
+* Rebuild SwiftLint from source using Xcode 10.0 or later

 ## Usage